 The number of employed population in August 2020 increased by 468,507 as compared to May 2020.
 There has been an increase in the number of employed population in 15 main economic activities in August 2020 as compared to May 2020.
 Among them, those that gained a relatively higher number of employed persons are: Construction (173,369), 'Whole sale and retail trade; repair of motor vehicles and motor cycles'(172,766), Manufacturing(133,428) and accommodation and food services activities (72,975).
-The job gain in accommodation and food services activities was mainly found in beverage serving activities, especially in rural areas.
-Conversely, agriculture sector lost a substantial number of employment since May 2020 due to its seasonal nature.
+The job gain in accommodation and food services activities (conversely, agriculture sector lost a substantial number of employment since May 2020 due to its seasonal nature.
 In August 2020 there was a loss of 177,708 jobs in agriculture sector while the number was even bigger in June and July.